sabof/es-lib/README.md

 * es-line-folded-p

 ```
-Checks whether the line contains a multiline folding
+Check whether the line contains a multiline folding.
 ```

 * es-line-matches-p